temporalio/documentation/docs/concepts/workflows.md

 If a Workflow is started by another Workflow, then it is considered a Child Workflow.
 The completion or failure of a Child Workflow is reported to the Workflow that started it (the Parent Workflow).

-The following is a list of some of the more common reasons why you might want to break up code execution into Child Workflows:
+**When to use Child Workflows?** some of the more common reasons why you might want to break up code execution into Child Workflows:

 - Execute code using a different set of Workers.
 - Enable invocation from multiple Workflows.